Sales

 How to create a webinar sales funnel?

 Sales webinars are some of the most compelling types of content you can add to your sales funnel.
-In fact, 74% of marketers say webinars are the best way to generate leads.
 But what is a webinar sales funnel, and how does it work?

 A webinar sales funnel turns traffic into leads.
 Sounds easy, right?
 Here's how it works: